epfl-ada/ada-2021-project-r-o-c-k/README.md

 We also need to extract the information of the speakers.
 We first read all the parquet files into a dataframe.
 To reduce the overall of the dataset we need to handle, we remove the speaker information columns that we are not interested in.
 Thus, we removed the columns `[‘aliases’, ‘lastrevid’, ‘US_congress_bio_ID’, ‘label’, ‘candidacy’, ‘type’]`.
 We can then merge the preprocessed quotebank data with the speaker data.
 Since there are around 9 million unique speakers, quotes with speakers that are not in the speakers Wikidata provided are removed in this process.
 We checked that the quotes removed are a small fraction of all the preprocessed quotes (< 1%).

+Speaker Features: A processed dataframe called speaker would have the following keys:

+`[‘quoteID’,  ‘date_of_birth’, ‘nationality’, ‘gender’, ‘religion’, ‘academic_degree’, ‘occupation’]`

 ### Feature extraction
 `feature_generation.ipynb`, `feature_generation.py`